-The Offeror and each Key Firm shall each submit a Form H for at least one, but not more than five past projects referenced in the narrative in the Technical Response and at least one of which shall be in excess of \$500 million.
-At least one reference project for the Offeror and each Key Firm shall be similar in scope, size, or complexity as the Project to be constructed under this Contract.
-For projects in which more than one of the Offeror Team members was involved a single Form H is sufficient.
-A Form H shall be submitted for each project used as a case study in response to the requirements of Part B, Volume 3.
+The Offeror and each Key Firm or Person filling a Key Firm role identified in Part C, Exhibit A, Section 2, shall each submit a Form H for at least one, but not more than five, past project(s) referenced in the narrative in the Technical Response and at least one of which shall be in excess of \$500 million.
+At least one reference project for the Offeror and each Key Firm or Person filling a Key Firm role shall be similar in scope, size, or complexity as the Project to be constructed under this Contract.

+Past projects shall be submitted for: